 (b) a boat licensed or required to be licensed under the Fish Resources Management Act 1994.

-(2) Subject to subregulation (3), a person in charge of a vessel of less than 3.75 metres in length shall not cause or permit the vessel to be navigated at a greater distance than 5 nautical miles from the nearest point at low water mark on the mainland shore.
+(2) Subject to subregulation (3), a person in charge of a vessel of less than 3.75 m in length shall not cause or permit the vessel to be navigated at a greater distance than 5 nautical miles from the nearest point at low water mark on the mainland shore.

 Penalty: a fine of $500.

-(3) Nothing in this regulation prevents the navigation of a vessel of less than 3.75 metres in length —
+(3) Nothing in this regulation prevents the navigation of a vessel of less than 3.75 m in length —

 (a) within the limits of any port or port authority port as defined in the Shipping and Pilotage Act 1967; or